-The monk-not attending to the perception of the dimension of nothingness, not attending to the perception of the dimension of neither perception nor non-
+The monk-not attending to the perception of the dimension of nothingness, not attending to the perception of the dimension of neither perception nor non-perception-attends to the singleness based on the themeless concentration of awareness." - MN 121

 Because this themeless concentration of awareness, like the cessation of perception and feeling, follows on the dimension of neither perception nor non-perception, there is the question as to whether the two stages are identical.
 MN 44 suggests that they're not, saying that "themeless contact" is one of the first contacts that a meditator experiences on emerging from the cessation of perception and feeling.
 This suggests that the themeless concentration lies on the threshold of the cessation of perception and feeling, but is not identical with it.